Tachyon-Sonics/Modula2Java17/README.md

 The main class of the compiler / translator is `ch.pitchtech.modula.converter.Modula2JavaTranslator`.

+This is a command-line tool.
 It accepts zero or more options, and a Modula-2 source file.
 In general you provide only the main Modula-2 module (as a `.mod` file) and all dependences will be detected and compiled automatically.

 Options:

 - `-p` or `--package` <package>: name of the Java package to use for the generated Java source files.
 Default `org.modula2.generated`
 - `-o` or `--output` <dir>: target directory in which to generate Java code.
 Defaults to current directory.
 Note that the Java package structure will be created inside of that directory
-- `-pl` or `package-library`: name of the Java package to use for the Java source files that are part of the "library" (Default `org.modula2.generated.library`)
+- `-pl` or `--package-library`: name of the Java package to use for the Java source files that are part of the "library" (Default `org.modula2.generated.library`)
     - The "library" corresponds to any .def files that have no corresponding .mod files.
 The assumption is that the implementation will be done manually in Java for these definitions.
     - If the Java files do not exist yet, the compiler will generate stub files (with method bodies that throw an `UnsupportedOperationException`) so that they can be completed manually.
     - If the Java files already exist, there are not modified.
-- `-ol` or `output-library`: target directory for the Java files of the "library".
+- `-ol` or `--output-library`: target directory for the Java files of the "library".
 Default to the same as `-o`, but another value can be specified, for instance if you want to put them in a different Java project.
+- `-s` or `--source` <dir>: specify an additional directory in which to look for Modula-2 source files.
+This options can be specified multiple times to add multiple source directories.

-Note: by specifying `-ol` with the path of the "Modula2-Library/src" project and `-pl ch.pitchtech.modula.library` (the corresponding package), you can compile code using the existing standard library.
+Note: by specifying `-s` with the path to `Modula2-Library/modula-2`, `-ol` with the path to "Modula2-Library/src" and `-pl ch.pitchtech.modula.library` (the corresponding package), you can compile code using the existing standard library.
 Note however that it is *very* incomplete.
 In practice you may want to write your own version from scratch...

 ## Invoking the compiler prgrammatically